Trigus42/alpine-qbittorrentvpn/README.md

 | `trigus42/qbittorrentvpn:COMMIT-HASH-qbtx.x.x` | Image built from the commit with corresponding SHA hash and qBittorrent version x.x.x |
 | `trigus42/qbittorrentvpn:BRANCH` | Image build from the corresponding branch |

-WARNING: Only with the `latest` tag will you continuously revieve updates.
+WARNING: Only with the `latest` tag will you continuously receive updates.

 ## Environment Variables
 | Variable | Function | Example | Default |